 Zhang Career center services

 The career center assists students and recent alumni through the career development process, including exploration of business majors and careers.
 You can also receive help with the internship or job search process.
 In addition to career development events, online resources and printed materials in the career center, career advisors are available by appointment or during drop-in hours.
-Contact the career center for more information.
+Contact the Zhang Career Center for more information.

 Internships are an important part of the ISM program.
 Internship experience is frequently a key factor in obtaining a full time position after graduation.
 Internships allow students to find out what aspect of supply management (e.g. purchasing, production, logistics, etc.) they are interested in and also the type of company they would like to work for upon graduation.
 More than 60 percent of employers make full-time job offers to students who successfully completed an internship experience with them.